jsugg/ser/README.md

 ---

 ## Contributing
-Contributions to the SER System are welcome!
-Please read **`CONTRIBUTING.md`** for details on our code of conduct and the process for submitting pull requests.
+Contributions to SER are welcome!

 ---